linhr/15618/final/index.md

 ## SUMMARY

 We implemented a parallel program to calculate matrix eigenvalues in CUDA on GPU using the Lanczos algorithm.
-We also implemented efficient matrix-vector multiplication in CUDA which serves as a basis for our eigenvalue computation.
+As the key step in our eigenvalue computation, efficient sparse matrix-vector multiplication in CUDA is also implemented, which is faster than the routine in CUDA Toolkit on large matrices.

 ## BACKGROUND